for Sunday 10th July 1966

 Many thanks to Willy from the Netherlands for the scan of the pic sleeve

 Also on July 11th, TW expressed some doubts about having chosen Hanky Panky as his climber, even though as he told his audience, it was top in the US "as I speak".
 Tony explained that his reservations were because the Hanky Panky was a dance craze that had yet to arrive in the UK, but he had been won over by the sound and felt the single would be successful in the UK.
 It did enter the Nationals on July 21st and stayed for seven weeks, peaking at #38.
-However, there must have been a typing error somewhere along the way, as Tony was announcing the band as Tommy James and the 'Hondells'.
+However, there must have been a missing 's' somewhere along the way, as Tony was announcing the band as Tommy James and the 'Hondells'.

 Besides climbers that were played at the time of the broadcast of the Sunday Fab Forty, Alan kept a note of others he heard later in the week and incorporated them into his list.